Wound AND VASCULAR Center

 While these numbers show the tremendous need for wound care, there is hope.
 Studies have shown that wound care treatment facilities have reduced amputation rates and shortened hospital stays.

-Our Wound and Vascular Care Team
+Our Wound Care Team